ktaranov/sqlserver-kit/Utilities/README.md

 ## DLM Dashboard <a id="dlm-dashboard"></a>
+Download page: [DLM Dashboard]<br/>
+Release date: 2016-04-27<br/>
+Support Version: 2005/2008/2012/2014<br/>
+Free version: Yes
+Price: No

-DLM Dashboard tracks your database schemas and alerts you when they change.<br />
+DLM Dashboard tracks your database schemas and alerts you when they change.
-As a SQL Server user, you want to make sure all your databases are in the right state.<br />
 DLM Dashboard monitors up to 50 of your databases, and sends you an email alert as soon as your databases start to drift,<br />
 or change from their expected state.
 On the web dashboard, you can see exactly what changed, who made the changes, and when.

-## SQL DBA Bundle <a id="sql-dba-bundle"></a>
+## Red Gate SQL Compare <a id="red-gate-sql-compare"></a>
-Red Gate 7 products for DBA:
- - SQL Backup Pro: Compress, securely encrypt, and strengthen your backups
- - SQL Monitor: Monitor your SQL Server performance and be alerted to problems
- - SQL Multi Script Unlimited: Deploy multiple scripts to multiple servers with just one click
+Download page: [Red Gate SQL Compare]<br/>
+Release date: 2016-05-09<br/>
+Support Version: 2005/2008/2012/2014<br/>
+Free version: No
+Price: $495

- - SQL Compare: Compare and synchronize database schemas
+Compares and synchronizes SQL Server database schemas

+## Red Gate SQL Data Compare <a id="red-gate-sql-data-compare"></a>
+Download page: [Red Gate SQL Data Compare]<br/>
+Release date: 2016-05-09<br/>
+Support Version: 2005/2008/2012/2014<br/>
+Free version: No
+Price: $495

- - SQL Data Compare: Compare and synchronize database contents
+SQL Data Compare is the industry-standard tool for comparing and deploying SQL Server database contents

+## Red Gate SQL Source Control <a id="red-gate-sql-source-control"></a>
+Download page: [Red Gate SQL Source Control]<br/>
+Release date: 2016-02-03<br/>
+Support Version: 2005/2008/2012/2014<br/>
+Free version: No
+Price: $495

+Connect your databases to your source control system

+## Red Gate SQL Prompt <a id="red-gate-sql-prompt"></a>
+Download page: [Red Gate SQL Prompt]<br/>
+Release date: 2016-04-28<br/>
+Support Version: 2005/2008/2012/2014<br/>
+Free version: No
+Price: $369

- - SQL Prompt: Write, format, and refactor SQL effortlessly
+Write, format and refactor SQL effortlessly

- - SQL Doc: Automatically generate database documentation
+## Red Gate SQL Monitor <a id="red-gate-sql-monitor"></a>
+Download page: [Red Gate SQL Monitor]<br/>
+Release date: 2015-10-15<br/>
+Support Version: 2005/2008/2012/2014<br/>
+Free version: No
+Price: $1495

+Real-time SQL Server performance monitoring, with alerts and diagnostics

+## Red Gate SQL Backup Pro <a id="red-gate-sql-backup-pro"></a>
+Download page: [Red Gate SQL Backup Pro]<br/>
+Release date: 2014-07-08<br/>
+Support Version: 2005/2008/2012/2014<br/>
+Free version: No
+Price: $995

+Compress, verify, and encrypt SQL Server backups

 ## ReadyRoll <a id="readyroll"></a>
 Download page: [ReadyRoll]<br/>
 Release date: 2016-03-01<br/>
 Support Version: 2012/2014<br/>
-Free version: No/$345
+Free version: No
+Price: $345

 It generates numerically ordered SQL migration scripts that sit inside your project and take your schema from one version to the next.
 You can add them to version control, use them to build and release, and automate database and application deployments, all in one process.